MenxLi/pody/docs/api.md

 # HTTP API

 The API exposes interface for managing your own pods and query server status.
-- HTTP method `GET` is used for querying data without side effects;
+- `GET` method is used for querying data without side effects;
-- HTTP method `POST` is used for creating or updating data.
+- `POST` method is used for creating or updating data.
 - All parameters are passed via query string in URLs.

 ::: tip